open-eid/cdoc2-java-ref-impl/README.md

 8. Recipient authenticates himself against key transfer server using certificate on id-kaart (mutual TLS)
 9. Recipient queries the server with transaction id [^4]
 10. If recipient certificate public key and recipient public key in transaction record match, then server answers with sender public key
-11. Server deletes transaction record
-12. *Follow steps from previous steps 12-15*
+11. *Follow steps from previous steps 12-15*

 Key transfer server benefits: